 A Review of Matthew Griffin’s Hide

-This review first appeared on Fourth & Sycamore.
-Matthew Griffin’s debut novel Hide (Bloomsbury, 2016) is the story of a lifelong love that has carved out a shelter… Read more “A Review of Matthew Griffin’s Hide”
+Matthew Griffin’s debut novel Hide (Bloomsbury, 2016) is the story of a lifelong love that has carved out a shelter in the shadows of a cruel and intolerant… Read more “A Review of Matthew Griffin’s Hide”

 A Review of Constellarium by Jordan Rice